AmeenJolly/PastPaperAI/README.md

 Includes : AQA, Edexcel, OCR
 All new content generated are simply predictions, it is a predictive model and does not guarantee confluence with the relevant examination board.

+Note : PastPaperAI generates original revision content only.
+It does not guarantee future exam questions or claim affiliation with AQA, Edexcel or OCR.